 The principal activity of the Company was to originate and finance mortgage lending.
-In 1998 the Company issued £203,670,000 fixed rate notes on the London Stock Exchange (the "Notes").
+In 1997 the Company issued £27,200,000 fixed rate notes on the London Stock Exchange (the "Notes").
+The interest payable on the Notes is set at 4.20% per annum until August 2027.
+Thereafter, the interest rate applicable to the Notes will be 5.20% per annum until 2072 when the Notes become due.
 The Notes are secured on the mortgage portfolio.
 The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreements.

-The activities of the Company are conducted primarily by reference to a series of transaction documents under the offering circular for BOS (Shared Appreciation Mortgages) No. 4 plc (the "Programme Documentation").
+The activities of the Company are conducted primarily by reference to a series of transaction documents under the offering circular for BOS (Shared Appreciation Mortgages) No.1 plc (the "Programme Documentation").
 The Company is required to pay its entire share of the capital appreciation received from the borrowers to the Note holders in line with the priority of payments set out in the Programme Documentation.